-Aqualung have brought out a new high-end dive computer, and Mike McKinnon is here to give you his feedback.
+Aqualung has brought out a new high-end dive computer, and Mike McKinnon is here to give you his feedback.
 Keep reading to get his review!

 I completed 55 dives over a 3-month period and it did not miss a beat.
 The battery warning indicator came on when it reached 10%, and I got a further 6 x 40min dives.
 When you are back on the boat after your dive, most dive operators ask what your depth and time is.
 One quick push of the advance button and two values appear; the maximum depth and the dive time.
 I really like that feature, so many computers make it difficult to find your depth and time after a dive.
 When charging the unit using the included USB charger, the total charge time from 0% to 100% is 2h15mins.

-At a price tag of AUD$1200 (plus $300 for an optional transmitter), this is a very reliable, easy to use, high end computer.
+At a price tag of $1200 (plus $300 for an optional transmitter), this is a very reliable, easy to use, high-end computer.
 Being rechargeable, you’ll never have to pay for a battery change ever again, which means you don’t have to worry about taking your computer into a dive shop.
 Most computers need a new battery every 12 months and can be between $40 and $135 for a battery change and pressure test.
 After 5 years you would have saved around $250 on battery changes.
-Coupled with Aqualungs 5 year warranty on the computer, it seems like a very easy decision to me.”
+Coupled with Aqualung 5 year warranty on the computer, it seems like a very easy decision to me.”

 SSI Instructor Certifier